rambasnet/Python-Fundamentals/labs/conditionals/twostones/README.md

 $ git status
 $ git add <filename>… - add each file in the red that is part of this lab
 $ git status
-$ git commit -m “Final Submission”
+$ git commit -m "Final Submission"
 $ git push
 $ git status
 ```

-- Check and make sure the files are actually pushed to your GitHub repo on github.com.
+- Check and make sure the files are actually pushed to your GitHub repo.